 Teddy guinea pigs have short hair and come in a variety of colors, including black, white, beige, brown, and gray.

 Not only that but they also come in mixed patterns of two colors.

 This breed has a very distinct rough dense coat, and if you ever touch them, it feels like you’re touching a real teddy bear.

 And because of their coat, most people are more likely to choose this breed over others.

 They typically weigh around two pounds and measure six to eight inches long.

 Considered a small pet, adult teddy guinea pigs reach the length of 10 to 12 inches and grow to be around 3 pounds heavy.

 If you pay attention to their nose, you will see it’s slightly wider and has a curve upwards.

-The ability to warm people means they have a very energetic and cheerful nature, and so people love to hang around with them.
+The ability to warm people means they have a very energetic and cheerful nature.

 Born of genetic mutations